Audit your Business Model

 You might want to additionally audit your digital proficiency, your digital technology, your digital engagement, and your digital assets to see where digital technologies play a part/are business critical.
 You might also want to gauge where your customers and stakeholders are at digitally, to see how they respond to your current digital set-up, and what they would like to see.

 At this stage you might feel a bit overwhelmed!
-It’s normal for cultural organisations to get a fright at this stage, particularly if the IT set up and digital developments have previously been ad hoc or piecemeal.
+It’s normal for enterprises to get a fright at this stage, particularly if the IT set up and digital developments have previously been ad hoc or piecemeal.
 But you know where you are at, now.
 The next stage of The AmbITion Approach is the uplifting and exciting part: brainstorming and thinking about where you would like to be!
 You will also be diagnosing what IT and digital developments you will need to implement to get to where you want to be, from where you are now.